aarneranta/deptreepy/README.md

    cosine_similarity <file> <file> <field>* match_subtrees '<pattern>'
    match_wordlines '<pattern>'
+   change_wordlines '<pattern>'
    statistics <field>*
    underscore_fields <field>*

-The command without <file> arguments read CoNLL-U content from std-in, for example, with the redirection <eng-ud.conllu.
+The commands without <file> arguments read CoNLL-U content from std-in, for example, with the redirection <eng-ud.conllu.

+The single quotes around <pattern> are necessary to group the pattern expression into one argument.

 The <field> arguments correspond to CoNLL-U word line fields from left to right: